MarjoleinAardewijn/real-time-web-1920/README.md

     cd Path/To/Folder
 ```

-Clone the repository and go to the project folder:
+Clone the repository (and submodules) and go to the project folder:

 ```
-    git clone https://github.com/MarjoleinAardewijn/real-time-web-1920.git && cd real-time-web-1920
+    git clone --recurse-submodules https://github.com/MarjoleinAardewijn/real-time-web-1920.git && cd real-time-web-1920
 ```

 After cloning the project go to the docs folder: